jwilsson/spotify-web-api-php/docs/examples/setting-custom-curl-options.md

 # Setting custom cURL options

 Sometimes, you need to override the default cURL options.
-For example incresing the timeout or setting some proxy setting.
+For example increasing the timeout or setting some proxy setting.

 In order to set custom cURL options, you'll need to instantiate a `Request` object yourself and passing it to `SpotifyWebAPI` instead of letting it set it up itself.